smalluban/neck/README.md

 #### orderPriority `helper.orderPriority` (_default: `0`_)

+Helpers are initialized as they are ordered inside node.
 Chrome and Firefox browsers preserve order of node attributes.
 Unfortunately Internet Explorer does not.
 If you plan to write mobile apps for Android and iOS you can skip this property.

 When `orderProperty` is set to higher value helper will be initialized before other helpers in the same node.

 ## Neck.App

 Extends `Neck.Controller`, adds url routing for navigation.
 Should be used only once for application, usually as root controller.
-When `App` is initialized, it checks routes and starts history.
+When `App` is initialized, it checks routes and starts `Backbone.history`.

 Routes are connected with yields, created by `ui-yield` helper.